• What do you with the eggs that the PPS hens lay?

 Can PPS take our unwanted rooster(s)?

-We hear this year-round, but especially in late spring and early summer when people buy chicks from feed stores or online suppliers in order to set up their own “back-yard” egg operation.
+We get asked to take unwanted roosters year-round, but especially in late spring and early summer when people buy chicks from feed stores or online suppliers in order to set up their own “back-yard” egg operation.
 People only want hens because roosters don't lay eggs, and because they can be loud and very protective of their flock, which is often perceived as aggression by humans.

 The hatcheries that supply feed stores and online shops separate the males from the females shortly after hatching.
 The females are packed and sold.
 The males are murdered in mass - sometimes they are even used as disposable packaging material for the baby hens who are shipped via US mail.